danielruijs/huggingface-transformers/README.md

 python scripts/get_example_dataset.py
 ```

+## Dataset 2, 1920x1080 images

+The second example dataset used in this repository is the [Brackish Underwater Dataset](https://public.roboflow.com/object-detection/brackish-underwater/1).
+The dataset contains 1920x1080 images of fish, crabs, and other marine animals.
+It can be downloaded by following the link and selecting the COCO download format.

 # Results

-The following table summarizes the models´ performance on the test set of the example dataset.
+The following tables summarizes the models´ performance on the test sets of the example datasets.
 AP refers to mAP@50:5:95.
 The inference time (forward pass time) is measured on an NVIDIA T4 GPU with a batch size of 1.

+## Dataset 1, 416x416 images

 | Checkpoint<br>(training epochs) |    AP   |   APs   |   APm   |   APl   | Inference Time (ms)<br> | Inference Time (ms)<br>(TensorRT) | Inference Time (ms)<br>(TensorRT, FP16*) | Post-processing time (ms)<br> |
 |-----|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|